Roll20/roll20-character-sheets/RunequestGQS/ReadMe.md

 STR and DEX minimums are not currently supported this maybe added in a future release.

+## Version 19.11.2018

+Disguise starting skill changed to 05

+The Spirit Lore starting skill changed to 00

+Peacefull Cut changed to Peaceful Cut

+Customs (local)  tickbox removed

+Added the ability to add more weapons to the npcsheet

 ## Version 15.10.2018
  Fixed issues with NPC sheet